Tauranga and Western Bay consents exceed $1 billion for third year

 Some of the city's biggest commercial developments have pushed the combined value of Tauranga and Western Bay building consents over $1 billion for the third consecutive year.

-Priority One's latest figures show $870 million worth of consents were issued in Tauranga and $236 million in the Western Bay last year, reaching more than $1.1b in total.
+Priority One's latest figures show $870 million worth of consents were issued in Tauranga and $236 million in the Western Bay last year - a total of more than $1.1b.

 Six consents totalling about $56m were issued for the Tauranga Crossing development in 2018 alone, as well as five consents worth more than $31 million for the expansion of Bayfair Shopping Centre.